warrior-cultures-and-training

 Native American Warrior Societies: Restraint as Honor

 Among many Native American cultures, self-control was a mark of a true warrior.
 The Lakota, Cheyenne, and Comanche, among others, valued wó‘ksape (Lakota for wisdom and restraint).
 Warriors were trained from youth to control their temper, to speak only when necessary, and to endure pain without flinching.
 The Sun Dance and vision quests involved prolonged fasting and sacrifice to develop mental fortitude.
 In battle, counting coup—touching an enemy without killing—was considered a higher honor than taking a life.
 This required immense self-control: to approach an armed foe, touch him with a stick or hand, and then withdraw without killing required a calm, deliberate mind.
 Such acts demonstrated that the warrior had mastered his fear and aggression.
 The warrior societies also enforced strict codes regarding the treatment of captives and respect for women and elders.
+Among the Cheyenne, the Dog Soldiers were an elite society that required absolute self-sacrifice; they would stake themselves to the ground to prevent retreat.
 Self-control thus served both martial and social functions, building community trust and reducing internal violence.
 This nuanced approach contrasts with the popular image of the “savage” warrior and offers a model of honorable restraint.
+The Lakota concept of mitakuye oyasin (all my relations) extended discipline to the entire community, emphasizing responsibility over aggression.

 Cultural Variations of the Warrior Ethos